sriyogesh94/dcos-docs/1.9/cli/install.md

     **Important:** The CLI must be installed on a system that is external to your DC/OS cluster.

-1. Move the the CLI binary to your local bin directory.
+1. Move the CLI binary to your local bin directory.

     ```bash
     sudo mv dcos /usr/local/bin